rminajagi/hello-world/README.md

 # hello-world

-My first git-repo & also a place to put up my basic Python scripts as I go learning this language! :)
+My first git-repo & also a place to put up my basic Python scripts as I go about learning this language! :)